BLOG

 The stability of the embouchure can be improved through daily practice and continuous checking.

-It is also important to warm up and practice fundamentals well before playing music in order to check the stability of your embouchure.
+It is also important to warm up and practice fundamentals well before playing music.

 By practicing these tips, clarinet players can ensure a stable embouchure and achieve a beautiful tone and steady performance.